Where Does Mesothelioma Metastasize?

 Immunotherapy Successfully Treats Survivor’s Mesothelioma Metastasis

-Barbara Lappala’s chemotherapy side effects were debilitating.
+Barbara Lapalla’s chemotherapy side effects were debilitating.
 Her CT scan results showed it didn’t stop or slow her pleural mesothelioma from metastasizing too far for surgery.
 She attributes her miraculous turnaround to Keytruda (pembrolizumab).
 “Keytruda has worked like a charm for me, although I’m not exactly sure why,” Barbara said.
 “For me, it’s the magic bullet.”

 Treating Metastatic Mesothelioma